beydiB/kana-quizz/README.md

 # kana-quizz

-Simple app to test your hiragana and katakana knowledge https://kana-quizz.vercel.app/
+Simple app to test your hiragana and katakana knowledge with a timer option https://kana-quizz.vercel.app/